Wildlife, Conservation, and Veterinary Medicine Internships in Thailand

 Internship Placement Process

-While in Thailand, students will participate in an internship for 40 hours per week, rotating between both city and rural settings: Chiang Mai and the Elephant Nature Park.
-Note that you will work during weekends while at the Elephant Nature Park but have free weekends while in Chiang Mai.
-Students should be comfortable working with animals and getting dirty.
-Groups Each group will include up to 12 students, and the order of the rotations may vary.
+While in Thailand, you will participate in an internship for 35-40 hours per week.
+You will have the opportunity to live in both city and rural settings in Chiang Mai and at the Elephant Nature Park 60 km north of the city.
+You will have free weekends while in Chiang Mai but you will work during the at the Elephant Nature Park.
+All participants should be comfortable working with animals and getting dirty.

-Chiang Mai Wildlife/Zoo: For two weeks of your program, you will have a chance to spend weekdays working and learning at a wildlife and zoo animal project.
-By working behind-the-scenes with a zoo vet, you’ll be able to learn the proper handling and health assessment methods for various birds, reptiles, and mammals, as well as helping to provide them with the necessary healthcare.
-Your veterinarian’s primary job during this time is to teach you about the anatomy, behavior, and care for these animals, including understanding how ethograms are used for animal research and how to create and assess enrichment projects in a zoo or animal sanctuary setting.
-You will have evenings in Chiang Mai to enjoy the city and everything it has to offer.
+Chiang Mai Wildlife/Zoo: For two weeks of your program, you will be working behind-the-scenes with a zoo vet to learn the proper handling and health assessment methods for various birds, reptiles, and mammals, as well as helping to provide them with the necessary healthcare.
+Your veterinarian will teach you about the anatomy, behavior, and care for these animals, including how ethograms are used for animal research and how to create and assess enrichment projects in a zoo or animal sanctuary setting.
+You will have weeknight evenings and the weekends free to explore the magical city of Chiang Mai.

 Resume and Cover Letter Resources